ivaquero/scoopet/README.md

 **Install the apps from this bucket**

 Run below command in PowerShell to add the bucket:
+> Ignore the lines started with # or ##, they are comments for the lines below

 ``` powershell
 # To add bucket, you need to install git first